MICrONS-Milano-CoLab/MICrONS-datacleaner/docs/docs_main.md

 When working with functional data and tunign curves it is useful to obtain the rates as a matrix to efficiently compute currents.
 This needs a remapping of the `pt_root_id`.
 Please check out the `basic_tutorial` notebook or the `remapper` subpackage docs to find out more.

-## License and citation policy
+## License and citation policy 📚

-The code is shared under a XXXXX license.
+The code is shared under a license.
 When using our package, please consider citing it appropiately.

 The data is downloaded from the [MICrONS Project](https://www.microns-explorer.org/) directly.
 Therefore, please follow also the [license and citation policy of the MICrONS dataset](https://www.microns-explorer.org/citation-policy).